insurance - car insurance

 Years of driving experience

-While age and driving experience seem to go hand-in-hand, not everyone gets their license at age 16.
-The longer you’ve been driving, the more chances you have to show a clean driving history.
-Even if you had a few mishaps in a row a long time ago, but have had a clean driving record for the last few years, you may get lower premiums than someone with less experience.
+While age and driving experience go hand-in-hand, not everyone gets their license at age 16.
+The longer you've been driving, the more chances you have to show a clean driving history.
+The longer you go without having incidents on your record, the safer you are to insure.

 Insurance history